CREATE CHANGELOG AS SELECT

 column in userslogs2

 as the timestamp column.
-Therefore, any subsequent query that refers to userslogs2
+Any subsequent query that refers to userslogs2

 in its FROM